 Level of proficiency in the Italian language to apply for the citizenship

-The granting of the Italian citizenship is subject to the possession of an adequate knowledge of the Italian language, not less than level B1 of the Common European Framework of Reference for Languages (QCER).
+The granting of the Italian citizenship (for instance, by marriage or by residency) is subject to the possession of an adequate knowledge of the Italian language, not less than level B1 of the Common European Framework of Reference for Languages (QCER).
 To this end, applicants who have not signed the integration agreement referred to in Article 4-bis of the Consolidated Text of Legislative Decree No. 286 of July 25, 1998, or who do not hold an EU long-term residence permit, have to produce appropriate certification.
 Such certification must be issued by a certifying body recognized by the Ministry of Education, University and Research and the Ministry of Foreign Affairs and International Cooperation or the Ministry of Education, University and Research.

 Where to apply for the Italian citizenship